ThomasWeiser/elmfire/README.md

 Use the Firebase API in Elm.

 This is work in progress.
 We aim to expose the complete [Firebase API](https://www.firebase.com/docs/web/).
-Currently only basic value setting and removing are supported as well as querying without filtering and sorting.

-## Constructing Firebase References
+## Constructing Firebase Locations

-To refer to a Firebase location you need a `Location`, which can be built by the following functions:
+To refer to a Firebase location you need a `Location`.

-`fromUrl: String -> Location` Construct a new reference from a full Firebase URL.
+Locations can be built with the following functions:

+    -- Location is an opaque type.
+    fromUrl  : String -> Location
-`sub: String -> Location -> Location` Go down a path from a given location to a descendant location.
+    sub      : String -> Location -> Location

-`parent: Location -> Location` Go up to the parent location.
+    parent   : Location -> Location
+    root     : Location -> Location
+    push     : Location -> Location
+    location : Reference -> Location

+These are all pure functions.
+They don't touch a real Firebase until the resulting location is used in one of the tasks outlined below.

 Example: